Chicken Cacciatore with Mozzarella

 Skinny chicken cacciatore

 Many of Italy’s iconic dishes are based around regionality and the availability of ingredients.
 Tomatoes are key to Italian cooking, regardless of the seasons.
 Fresh or tinned tomatoes are central to pasta sauces, stews and of course, pizzas!
-For this Skinny chicken cacciatore I’ve used tinned tomatoes, sweet peppers and portobello mushrooms.
+For our chicken cacciatore I’ve used tinned tomatoes, sweet peppers and portobello mushrooms.
 You can use any variety of mushroom, depending on what’s available.
 For a meatier taste, fresh or dried porcini will add great depth of flavour to this stew.
 Thyme and chicken are always good together, so that goes in along with a few sprigs of oregano.
-And then, because lemons have the ability to lift any dish, strips of lemon peel added to the sauce imparts a gentle citrusy note.
+And then, because lemons have the ability to lift any dish, strips of lemon peel added to the sauce lends a citrusy note.
 I think it does wonders to bolsters the overall taste and makes it rather special.

-What to serve it with
+What to serve it with Chicken Cacciatore

 Skinny chicken cacciatore

-Serves: 4
+Serves 4

-• 20ml (2 tablespoons) olive oil
+• 20 ml (2 tablespoons) olive oil

-• 250g portobello mushrooms, halved or diced
+• 250 g portobello mushrooms, halved or diced

 • a large red onion, diced